 Digital signage, however, can exponentially speed up the wait.

-Instead of relying on tellers to explain bank procedures and services, digital signs are an attractive and easy way to inform patients.
-For complex services like loans and mortgages, digital signs can direct customers to consultants who specialize in these areas while explaining what documents and paperwork they’ll need to get started.
+Instead of relying on tellers to explain services, digital signs are an attractive and easy way to inform patients.
+For complex services like loans and mortgages, digital signs can direct customers to consultants who specialize in these areas.
+In fact, they can explain what documents they’ll need to get started.

-For smaller, daily transactions, digital signs can show which tellers are available to meet with customers or display notices for upcoming bank holidays.
+For smaller, daily transactions, digital signs can show which tellers are available to meet with customers.
+They can also display notices for upcoming bank holidays.

 This application of digital signage isn’t strictly limited to banks either–anywhere with long lines like government offices or amusement parks,